lirx-js/core/website/blog/2022-08-14/index.md

 [//]: # ([You can find a demo here]&#40;https://stackblitz.com/edit/typescript-eidguw?devtoolsheight=33&file=index.ts&#41;)

-Thinking in Reactive Programing gives us the opportunity to focus on our data flow, and not the complex implementation.
+Thinking in Reactive Programming gives us the opportunity to focus on our data flow, and not the complex implementation.
 Doing the same thing from scratch, requires more code and easily conducts to bugs and poor maintainability.

 This example is just the tip of the iceberg: we can apply the same operations on different kinds of streams,